 While we already know Anthropologie produces beautiful products, it’s fun to hear the irin-house experts speak to their work.
 It’s kind of like asking your server what their favorite thing is on the menu.
 The content is interesting because they know the products best, but it also builds their credibility as fashion and design experts!

 4. Match the tone of your copy with the style of your design.

-These quotes don’t include any sales language at all, but because there’s a real, true human element behind them, they are likely to be effective.
+These quotes don’t include any sales language, but they are likely to be effective because there’s a real, true human element behind them.
 This copy choice creates a thoughtful tone, like talking to a friend.
 It pairs well with the approachable design style.

-Here we see a nod to the hand written style from the header fonts.
-It’s important to continue the themes you begin, and Anthropologie has done a great job of intentionally emphasizing a friendly tone using every element.
+Here we see a nod to the handwritten style from the header fonts.
+It’s important to continue the themes you begin with, and Anthropologie has done a great job of intentionally emphasizing a friendly tone using every element.

 6. Use cause marketing to support non-profit organizations.

-Just when we thought it couldn’t get any better, Anthropologie uses cause marketing!
-By mentioning that a portion of sales will go toward Project Night Night, they show what they stand for as a company and maket here ader feel good about any purchases they make.
+When we thought it couldn’t get any better, Anthropologie uses cause marketing!
+By mentioning that a portion of sales will go toward Project Night Night, they show what they stand for as a company and market here ader feel good about any purchases they make.

 7. Don’t add distractions.

-Anthropologieis a great example of a company who delivers a message in a way that surprises and delights their customers.
-From customized design to thought ful copy, they’ve thought of everything needed to create an intentional email experience.
-Consider adding some of these element stoy our next send, and show your subscribers they are worth the investment.
+Anthropologie is a great example of a company that delivers a message in a way that surprises and delights its customers.
+From customized design to thoughtful copy, they’ve thought of everything needed to create an intentional email experience.
+Consider adding some of these elements to our next send, and show your subscribers they are worth the investment.